Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 As well as picking a good passphrase, we need to protect it.
 We must limit its reuse, keep it to ourselves and store it carefully.

-For most people, getting into securing their passwords, re-use is the biggest problem noone wants to talk about.
-I'll be tackling this later on in teh series, don't panic, I have an idea!
+For most people, getting into securing their passwords, re-use is the biggest problem no one wants to talk about.
+I'll be tackling this later on in the series, don't panic, I have an idea!

 # Examples